![]() |

 Prior to connecting a client to a virtual block session it has to be created using the following Lua function.
 It has to be called on the client side of the IPC gate capability whose server side is bound to the ahci driver.

-This string denotes either a partition UUID or a disk serial number the client wants to be exported via the Virtio block interface.
+This string denotes either the AHCI device, or a partition on such a device that the client wants to be exported via the Virtio block interface.

 Specifies the upper limit of the number of dataspaces the client is allowed to register with the AHCI driver for virtio DMA.